 Table 2 Key of Changes with separate worksheets for:

-2.1 Correspondences between AHECC 2011 and 2012 which shows those codes which have changed as a result of the HS 2012 review.
-The correspondences are shown in two directions.
+2.1 Correspondences between AHECC 2016 and 2017 which shows those codes which have changed as a result of the HS 2017 review.
+The correspondences are presented both from old to new and from new to old.
 The columns are:

 2.2 Historical Table which presents the following columns: